xebia/cypress-training/docs/5-isolation.md

 Within this exercise we send a proper `cy.request`to the server that calls the reset-db function.

+here are a few steps.
+After each test, check that it works by running the test.

 - create a `cy.request` that calls the reset-db on the Server
-- assert somehow that the database was reset
+- assert 'somehow' that the database was reset
+- add the reset-db call to the beforeEach of your test
 - put the cy.request in a Custom Command
-- redesign the interaction test - make sure the reset-db runs before or after the insert new album - test
+- redesign the interaction test from exercise 3 - make sure the reset-db runs before or after the insert new album - test

 ## Exercise: GET the Song from the backend using cy.request